belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 ## Part B - Individual Component (40 Marks)
 ### Duration: 10-15 Minutes Screen Recording

+**Presenter:** Mohamed Adam Bin Ajmal Khan
+**TP Number:** TP091722
+**Intake:** APDMP2508AI

 ---

 # 🎬 COMPLETE PRESENTATION SCRIPT

 ## OPENING (30 seconds)

-> "Hello, my name is [YOUR NAME], and today I'll be demonstrating the Natural Language Processing systems developed for our assignment.
-This demonstration covers two main components: the Spelling Correction System worth 20 marks, and the Text Classification Model worth 20 marks.
+> "Hello, my name is Mohamed Adam, student ID TP091722 from intake APDMP2508AI.
+Today I'll be demonstrating two Natural Language Processing systems I developed for this assignment.

+> The first is a Spelling Correction System, and the second is a Text Classification Model - each worth 20 marks.
+Both are deployed as web applications using Streamlit.

-> Both systems are deployed as web applications using Streamlit and are accessible online.
-Let me walk you through each system, explaining the techniques used, demonstrating the features, and discussing strengths, limitations, and potential improvements."
+> I'll walk you through each system, show you how they work, and discuss their strengths, limitations, and potential improvements."

 ---